qgt7zm/cs3240-project/README.md

 This project was created for a university course to learn how to develop software in a group.
 As such, no real names, photos, cases, or other data will be uploaded to this repository.
 Any examples bearing resemblance to real-life data are purely coincidental and unintentional.

+## Licensing

+This code is released under the permissive BSD-3 license (the same as Django's).
+If you wish to consult this repository for your own academic project, you should also contact your instructors regarding their plagiarism policy.